Haribhajank/Haribhajank/README.md

 ## Leadership and Communication Skills

-Throughout my professional journey, I have developed strong leadership and communication skills, which have proven valuable in managing teams and fostering collaboration.
+Throughout my journey, I have developed strong leadership and communication skills, which have proven valuable in managing teams and fostering collaboration.
 I believe in effective communication, active listening, and creating a positive and inclusive work environment.

 ## Connect with me